linode/apl-core/README.md

 </p>

 <h4 align="center">
-Add developer- and operations-centric tools, automation and self-service on top of Kubernetes in any infrastructure or cloud.
+Otomi adds developer- and operations-centric tools, automation, and self-service on top of Kubernetes in any infrastructure or cloud, to code, build, and run containerized applications
 </h4>

 <p align="center"><img src="https://github.com/redkubes/otomi-core/blob/main/docs/img/otomi-console.png/?raw=true" width="100%" align="center" alt="Otomi integrated applications"></p>

 ## Otomi helps

-**Developers** - With easy self-service that helps them to focus on their apps only
+**Developers** - With easy self-service to let them focus on their apps only

 - Build OCI compliant images from application code
-- Deploy containerized workloads the GitOps way without writing any YAML
+- Deploy containerized workloads the GitOps way using build-in or custom golden path templates
+- Automatically update container images of workloads
+- Publicly expose applications
-- Get instant access to logs and metrics
+- Get instant access to logs, metrics and traces
 - Store charts and images in a private registry
+- Configure network policies, response headers and CNAMEs
+- Manage secrets
-- Build and run custom CI pipelines
+- Create private Git repositories and custom pipelines
-- Expose applications and network policies with just a few clicks
-- Manage your own secrets in a self-hosted Vault

-**Platform engineers** - To setup and manage secure and production-ready Kubernetes-based platforms
+**Platform engineers** - To setup a Kubernetes-based platform and provide a paved road to production

-- Onboard development teams in a comprehensive multi-tenant setup
-- Get all the required K8s tools in an integrated and automated way
 - Create your platform profile and deploy to any K8s
-- One schema to manage all platform configuration
+- Onboard development teams in a comprehensive multi-tenant setup and make them self-serving
+- Get all the required capabilities in an integrated and automated way
 - Ensure governance with security policies
 - Implement zero-trust networking
-- Make development teams self-serving
 - Change the desired state of the platform based on Configuration-as-Code
 - Support multi- and hybrid cloud scenarios
+- Prevent cloud provider lock-in
+- Implement full observability

 ## Getting started

 ### Helm

-To install Otomi using Helm, make sure to have a K8s cluster running with at least:
+To install Otomi, make sure to have a K8s cluster running with at least:

-- Version `1.24`, `1.25` or `1.26`
+- Version `1.25`, `1.26` or `1.27`
-- A node pool with **9 vCPU** and **12GB+ RAM** (more is advised!)
+- A node pool with at least **8 vCPU** and **16GB+ RAM** (more resources might be required based on the activated capabilities)
 - Calico CNI installed (or any other CNI that supports K8s network policies)
+- A default storage class configured
-- When installing using the `custom` provider, make sure the K8s LoadBalancer Service created by `Otomi` can obtain an external IP (using a cloud load balancer or MetalLB)
+- When using the `custom` provider, make sure the K8s LoadBalancer Service created by `Otomi` can obtain an external IP (using a cloud load balancer or MetalLB)

 > **_NOTE:_**  Install Otomi with DNS to unlock it's full potential.
 Check [otomi.io](https://otomi.io) for more info.